CHOOSE THE BEST PRODUCTS FOR TRAINING

 5) Commit to Action

-Ensure that learning is applied by asking participants to write down (and commit to) next steps.
+Use these classroom resources to ensure that learning is applied by asking participants to write down (and commit to) the next steps.

 • Start-Stop-Continue-Change.
-At the end of a learning module, discuss the take-aways.
-Ask the group what they'd like to START doing in the future; what they should STOP; whether they want to CONTINUE or CHANGE other actions.
+At the end of a learning module, discuss the takeaways.
+This approach is one of the most effective trainer resources.
+You can ask the group what they'd like to START doing in the future, what they should STOP, and whether they want to CONTINUE or CHANGE other actions.

 • What?
 So What?
 Now What?
 The focus of these questions is: What have you learned?
-So what, what is the significance of the learning?
-Now what are you going to do or change going forward?
+So what is the significance of learning?
+Now, what are you going to do or change going forward?

 6) Spark Conversation

 For some, coming up with stuff to say can be a daunting challenge.
-A variety of tools call on visual metaphors, quotes, or discussion prompts to spark creativity and the flow of new ideas.
-And, they can be adapted to any topic in any discipline.
+Various tools and trainer resources call on visual metaphors, quotes, or discussion prompts to spark creativity and the flow of new ideas.
+And they can be adapted to any topic in any discipline.
 Favorites include:

-• Photo Decks, which offer an array of thought provoking images.
-Challenge your group to find an image that reminds them of an important fact or concept or have them choose an image that reflects how they're thinking or feeling.
+• Photo Decks are classroom resources that offer an array of thought-provoking images.
+Challenge your group to find an image that reminds them of an important fact or concept, or have them choose an image that reflects how they're thinking or feeling.
 Then they can discuss why they picked the image they did.

 • Discussion Prompt Cards.
 On each card is an open-ended question.
-Pick a card and ask someone else the question or go ahead and answer it yourself.
-With discussion prompt activities, the facilitator can decide whether everyone should answer and discuss the same prompt, or let each person pick a different topic.
-Using the later approach, you might cover more material, but not dig in as deeply or engage in rich dialogue.
+Pick a card as one of your trainer resources and ask someone else the question, or go ahead and answer it yourself.
+The facilitator can use discussion prompt activities to decide whether everyone should answer and discuss the same prompt.
+They can also let each person pick a different topic.
+Using the latter approach, you might cover more material but not dig in as deep or engage in rich dialogue.

 • Thumballs.
 These require players to toss a ball, catch it, and respond to the prompt under their thumb.
-When using a tool like this, consider how well the group knows each other and what sort of discussion topics would be welcome.
+When using one of the trainer resources like this, consider how well the group knows each other and what sort of discussion topics would be welcome.
 Do you need to avoid uncomfortable silences?
 Get to know each other better?
-Or, dig into more difficult topics about Stress, Diversity, Goals, Team Dynamics, etc.?
+Or, dig into discussions about Stress, Diversity, Goals, Team Dynamics, etc.?

-• To blend divergent company cultures brought together by mergers and acquisitions, try one of these powerful metaphors.
-Each is designed to promote rich conversations about current and preferred situations.
+• Try one of these powerful metaphors to blend divergent company cultures brought together by mergers and acquisitions.
+Each is one of your trainer resources, designed to promote rich conversations about current and preferred situations.

-• Vision Tree – use the metaphor of a tree to discover the roots that ground you, the systems that support you (trunk), and the fruit you hope to bear.
+• Vision Tree – Use the metaphor of a tree as one of your classroom resources to discover the roots that ground you, the systems that support you (trunk), and the fruit you hope to bear.

 FREE Game Ideas